jwutsetro/WB_MRI_Preprocessing/README.md

 - Inter-station registration uses ADC station overlaps with SimpleElastix parameter maps (`Preprocessing/parameter_files`) and applies transforms to all DWI stations from the center outward.
 - Station merges use feathered linear blending across overlaps to avoid seams between stations; station folders are cleaned up post-merge.
 - Whole-body DWI-to-anatomical registration uses the same Elastix parameter maps (Euler + B-spline) and updates all DWI WB volumes to the anatomical WB space.
-- Nyul models are stored under `models/` and recomputed when `nyul.refresh` is true or no model exists.
+- Nyul models are stored under `models/` and recomputed when `nyul.refresh` is true or no model exists; run it as a dedicated command after all patients are processed:
+  `python -m Preprocessing nyul --config config/pipeline.yaml --mode fit-apply`.
 - Tests use synthetic data only: `pytest`.